rhysdavey/yahtzee/blog.md

 ## Finite state machine

 After setting up the supervision tree, I still needed to define one more process to handle the functions for running through a single player’s turn.
 This process was implemented as another child of the head supervisor.
-As this process needed to handle multiple different states representing different stages of the turn, I constructed it as a finite state machine.
+As this process needed to handle multiple different states representing different stages of the turn, I constructed it as a finite state machine using the GenStateMachine module.

 In this case I defined four states, representing how many rolls are remaining in the turn: three, two, one, and none.
 It contains functions handling calls that represent a roll of the dice, which will set the machine to its next state, and functions that will reset it to its initial state for the end of the turn, including if the player decides not to use all their rolls.

-Compared to learning how to work with GenServers and Supervisors, this functionality was actually rather simple to pick up; the examples of finite state machines in the official Elixir documentation were easy to understand and contained all the information I needed in order to implement this process.
+Compared to learning how to work with GenServers and Supervisors, this functionality was actually rather simple to pick up; the examples of GenStateMachine in the Elixir documentation were easy to understand and contained all the information I needed in order to implement this process.

 ## User interface and recursion